Spinal muscular atrophy disease management

 Spinal muscular atrophy treatment guidelines

-Treatment guidelines developed by a working group of 15 SMA experts and moderated by a neutral third-party expert were published recently.121
+Treatment guidelines developed by a working group of 15 SMA experts and moderated by a neutral third-party expert were published recently.121, 135

 The SMA group concluded that early intervention is extremely important for maximal therapeutic benefit before irreversible motor neuron loss.

-For patients with four or more copies of the SMN2 gene, the group developed a strategy for monitoring the onset of symptoms accurately.
-These guidelines as defined by the authors are listed below:121
+For patients with five or more copies of the SMN2 gene, the group developed a strategy for monitoring the onset of symptoms accurately.
+These guidelines as defined by the authors are listed below:135

 Guideline 1: For patients not treated immediately, ideal routine follow-up care should be provided by a neuromuscular specialist;